strangebuzz/phpquiz/README.txt

 @Ideas/To decide
 ————————————————————————————————————————————————————————————————————————————————

-* Add a question uuid for nav?
-* OK to use the carbon Twitter image or host it?
+* OK to use the carbon Twitter image or host it? (
-* Create a timed quiz?
 * Mailing list to notify when a new quiz is out?
 * Or create a simple RSS ?